rainboat2/redbase/README.md

 ## Introduction

-it's a project of stanford class [CS346](https://web.stanford.edu/class/cs346/2015/)
+it's a project of stanford class [CS346](https://web.stanford.edu/class/cs346/2015/).

 ## Dependencies

-this project depend on googletest. you can install it by running the follow command;
+this project depend on googletest. you can install it by running the follow command.

 ### macOS